Foreign Language Requirement

 Students with a documented language acquisition challenge may petition a Consumer Manager at Disability Services for support of a foreign language modification.
 To initiate such a petition, contact Disability Services, 161 Whitmore Administration Building, (413) 545-0892.

-Students with a primary major in the College of Social and Behavioral Sciences (SBS) and a secondary major in the HFA may complete the Global Education requirement in lieu of the HFA foreign language requirement with the following stipulations:
+Students who entered UMass Amherst prior to the Fall 2018 semester and are pursuing a primary Bachelor of Arts major in the College of Social and Behavioral Sciences (SBS) and a secondary major in the HFA may complete the Global Education Requirement in lieu of the HFA Foreign Language Requirement with the following stipulations:

-2) Exceptions approved by SBS must also be approved by the Academic Deans of the HFA Advising Center in order to be applied to the CHFA foreign language requirement.
+- Exceptions approved by SBS must also be approved by the Academic Deans of the HFA Advising Center in order to be applied to the HFA foreign language requirement.
 Global Education courses will be accepted provided that they are not used to satisfy major or General Education requirements.

-3) Students who plan to apply their Global Education requirement to the HFA foreign language requirement should meet with the HFA College Auditor in E-21 Machmer Hall.
+- Students who plan to apply their Global Education requirement to the HFA foreign language requirement should meet with the HFA College Auditor in E-202 South College.